jielabs/CarND-Advanced-Lane-Lines/README.md

 All the codes are in the Jupyter notebook "Project_Pipeline.ipynb".
 I wil use cell number as the reference of code locatoin.
 There are 26 cells in total.

+If you cannot open Project_Pipeline.ipynb, please use "Project_Pipeline.pdf" or "Project_Pipeline.html" instead.

 ---

 ## Camera Calibration